If we fill our lives with things, and again with things

 Or sit and watch the stars as did the shepherds; or brood over the coming of the Child as did Mary?

-For each of us there is improbable news to hear; for each, births to brave; for each, deserts to travel and stars to pursue in dark silence.
+For each of us there is improbable news to hear; for each, births to brood; for each, deserts to travel and stars to pursue in dark silence.

 Extravagance characterizes all caught up in the Promise of the coming New Heaven and New Earth.
 When you work, do it as if you don’t need the money; love like you’ve never been hurt; dance like no one’s watching.